Radiance and Submission: Recording and concept

 The title of the tracks on Radiance and Submissions include references to the works of Jun'ichirō Tanizaki (left) and Werner Herzog (right).

 Radiance and Submission was recorded in the winter of 2013 to 2014.
-The album deals with themes of isolation, which, according to Ian King of The Line of Best Fit, may have been a result from how Silver felt when he produced the album in the winter.
+The album deals with themes of isolation, which, according to Ian King of The Line of Best Fit, may have been a result of how Silver felt when he produced the album in the winter.
 For the album, Silver went for a record that represented a paradox of “non-time, non-being, non-death.”
 As a Spectrum Culture critic analyzed the music's relationship with Matsuda Matsuo's cover art for Radiance and Submission, "[the artwork consists of] a cold scene, a family of sorts, kneeling, seeming to mourn the death of a unknown figure, beside a conceptual lake or seaside, [and] the long echoy synth-leads call upon an open space and [are] almost animalistic in its tone and flavor."

 The names of the tracks on Radiance and Submission are based on the titles of Japanese writings and the films of German filmmaker Werner Herzog.
 The title of “In Praise of Shadows” is also the name of Jun'ichirō Tanizaki's essay about Japanese aesthetics, the name of “The Ruined Map” is the title of a 1967 book by Kōbō Abe, and "La Soufrière" is titled after Herzog's 1977 documentary about an erupting volcano.
 Herzog previously had a major influence on Silver's music when he recorded his EP The River (2010), which was based on Herzog's Fitzcarraldo (1982).